akoidan/node-db-migration/README.md

 ## Tips:
 - You can also add npm script and run it with `npm run migrate` or something
 - You can also integrate this script into initing script of your server.
-You can use `migrations.run('migrate')'`.
+You can use `await migration.run('migrate')`.
 This will automagically migrate database to the latest version
 - Currently node-db-migration was tested only with [mysql](https://github.com/mysqljs/mysql), [pg](https://node-postgres.com/) and [sqlite3](https://github.com/mapbox/node-sqlite3) But it doesn't depend on any specific implementation of db driver.
 You can create your own driver: